Gestational diabetes

 What are the risks of gestational diabetes?
 Find out how to prevent and control it.

 Women can develop diabetes during pregnancy.
-What are the risks for the baby and the mother?
+What are the risks for baby and mother?
 Can it be prevented?

 What is gestational diabetes?

-Diabetes during pregnancy is called gestational diabetes.
-Due to hormonal changes during pregnancy, some mothers-to-be develop high blood sugar levels.
-An organ called the placenta, which connects the fetus to the uterus, produces hormones that interfere with the effects of insulin (a hormone that controls blood sugar levels).
+Diabetes that develops during pregnancy is called gestational diabetes.
+Due to hormonal changes during pregnancy, some mothers-to-be experience an increase in their blood sugar levels.
+More specifically, the placenta produces hormones that interfere with the effects of insulin (a hormone that controls blood sugar levels).

-Gestational diabetes affects 7 to 9 percent of pregnant women in Quebec.
-It most often appears in the second trimester of pregnancy and usually goes away after childbirth.
+Gestational diabetes affects between 3 percent and 20 percent of pregnant women in Quebec, depending on the region.
+It most often appears in the second trimester of pregnancy and usually resolves after childbirth.

 • Dizziness or increased fatigue